leberSmeaton/programming-task/README.md

 ## Testing:

-Testing is done with some code snippets and psuedocode.
+Testing is done with Ruby's RSPEC testing tool, some code snippets and psuedocode.

 _Gems to bundle in for RSpec_